Locals Push Back on 27-Story Tower Planned for Historic Fort Greene Church

 The project includes restoration of the church’s facades on St. Felix Street and Hanson Place; repairing masonry and cast-stone ornamentation, restoring stained glass, removing and preserving religious iconography, replacing windows to meet light and air requirements, and adding new doors, skylights, a roof, and retail and community spaces.
 The attached 27-story brick-clad tower, which would step down along both Hanson Place and St. Felix Street, would contain 240 apartments, 60 of them permanently affordable, the presentation says.

-According to the presentation, Strekte is the developer behind the project and FXCollaborative and ADP Architects (also behind the controversial proposed tower at the Duffield Street Houses) are working on the designs.
+According to the presentation, Strekte is the developer behind the project and FXCollaborative and ADP Architects (ADP is also behind the controversial proposed tower at the Duffield Street Houses) are working on the designs.
 The team describe the project in the presentation as “a thoughtful approach to historic preservation that saves a deteriorating landmarked building.”

 However, board members and residents pushed back on that, and the committee ultimately voted to disapprove the plan (four members were opposed, two in favor, and there was one abstention).